 Mission to this Generation

-Many people within the church think of mission as that which is done overseas by those people called missionaries.
+Many people within the church think of mission as done overseas by those people called missionaries.
 Those special people called to the task of taking the Gospel to the ends of the earth.
-Yet this is a false view of mission for, in reality, all God's people are called to mission.
-The only difference is the fact that we at home are called to a different place, context and culture.
+Yet this is a false view of mission, for, in reality, all God's people are called to mission.
+The only difference is that we at home are called to a different place, context and culture.

-Likewise, mission is not something we add on to our daily activities, but rather it is a lifestyle.
+Likewise, mission is not something we add to our daily activities but rather a lifestyle.
 It is intended to be part of everything we do and everywhere we go within the framework of our everyday lives.
-It involves building meaningful relationships with our neighbours, our colleagues at work, fellow students at University, people at the bowling club and the hairdressers, etc. Mission should be woven into the very fabric of our daily lives.
-However, in getting involved in people's lives and building meaningful relationships with them, we must allow them to be in control as to when they are willing to ask questions, listen to your story, or talk through issues of life and faith.
-When such opportunities arise, it is wise to say less than could be said, allowing them to continue the conversation or change it as they desire.
-In doing so, they will learn to trust us, and they will know we are a trustworthy person and worthy of their friendship.
-The reality is that it takes this current generation about three to five years and nearly twenty meaningful encounters to come to faith.
+It involves building meaningful relationships with our neighbours, colleagues at work, fellow students at University, people at the bowling club and the hairdressers, etc. Mission should be woven into the very fabric of our daily lives.
+However, in getting involved in people's lives and building meaningful relationships with them, we must allow them to control as to when they are willing to ask questions, listen to your story, or talk through issues of life and faith.
+When such opportunities arise, it is wise to say less than could be stated, allowing them to continue the conversation or change it as they desire.
+In doing so, they will learn to trust us, and they will know we are trustworthy and worthy of their friendship.
+The reality is that it takes most of this current generation about three to five years and nearly twenty meaningful encounters to come to faith.
 Yet, the one thing you can do in journeying with them is to continually pray for them on their journey towards faith in Christ.
-I would suggest that, by committing ourselves to a missional lifestyle and trusting the Holy Spirit to work both in and through us, we will get many opportunities to share the Gospel in meaningful ways to those we befriend.
+I would suggest that by committing ourselves to a missional lifestyle and trusting the Holy Spirit to work both in and through us, we will get many opportunities to share the Gospel in meaningful ways with those we befriend.